wp-plugins/kau-boys-backend-localization/readme.txt

 1. Unzip und upload the files to your `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
 3. You might have to edit the settings, especially the language you want to use

+== Frequently Asked Questions ==

+= Will my language be available for this plugin? =

+Every language that is supported by WordPress can be choosen.
+You just need a copy of the translation files in your WordPress' language folder.

+= Do I need this plugin if I use qTranslate? =

+No you don't have to.
+I love qTranslate and use it for my own blog. qTranslate also offers the ability to switch the backend language.
+But if you don't want to publish the content of your blog in more than one language, you shouldn't use qTranslate.
+For I created this plugin for users who only wan't to switch the backend language without the overhead of any multilingual plugin.

 == Change Log ==

+* **0.7** Adding language switcher to admin menu and option to hide language selection on login form
 * **0.6** Saving language setting in cookie to enable different languages for multiple users
 * **0.5** Adding language selection to login screen
 * **0.4** Display all languages that are installed in the WordPress language folder